dainst/nlp-service-docker/README.md

 git submodule update
 ```

-If you want to work on a submodules code, you first have to navigate to its respective directory and checkout the branch
+If you want to work on a submodule's code, you first have to navigate to its respective directory and checkout the branch
 you need.
 The submodule will always start in a detached head state, see this
 [explanation](https://stackoverflow.com/questions/21980073/git-submodules-without-detached-head).